 The city of Hanoi offers an enchanting blend that combines traditional Vietnamese architecture, French colonial buildings and beautiful lake scenery.
 The capital is also the main transportation hub in Northern Vietnam with many buses and minivans departing from the main stations Gia Lam, Giap Bat, My Dinh and Nuoc Ngam, and the representative offices of the companies in Hoan Kiem District.

 The Northwestern Mountains are characterized by amazing landscapes of impressive peaks and valleys of rice terraces and green tea fields, often inhabited by ethnic minority groups.
-We invite you to travel to Sapa in Lao Cai province, Mu Cang Chai in Yen Bai province, and Moc Chau in Son La province.
+We invite you to travel to Sapa in Lao Cai province, Mu Cang Chai in Yen Bai province and Moc Chau in Son La province.

 The Northern Mountains are distinctive by having stunning steep mountain passes, switchback roads, and misty villages stuck in time that still preserve the traditional lifestyle.
-Get ready to discover the ultimate destinations in Northern Vietnam, Ha Giang, Bac Kan, Cao Bang and Lang Son.
+Get ready to discover the ultimate destinations in Northern Vietnam, Ha Giang, Tuyen Quang, Bac Kan, Cao Bang and Lang Son.

-Bus routes to Bac Kan
+Bus routes to Ha Giang

-Bus routes to Cao Bang
+Bus routes to Lang Son

 The Northeastearn Coast consists of the province of Quang Ninh and the city of Hai Phong.
 Travel here if you wish to explore the island of Cat Ba or cruise around Ha Long Bay, Lan Ha Bay and Bai Tu Long Bay, a coastal region formed by hundreds of limestone islands floating above the ocean, spectacular caves and secluded beaches.